-BSc (Hons) Child and Adolescent Mental Health Top-up Degree
+BSc (Hons) Child and Adolescent Mental Health top-up degree (September 2020)

-- The opportunity to progress and deepen your specialist knowledge and expertise in the emotional, psychological and metal well-being of children and young people.
+- The opportunity to progress and deepen your specialist knowledge and expertise in the emotional, psychological and mental well-being of children and young people.

-- Achieve a University of Worcester accredited BSc degree at the same time as continuing to work and live locally
+- Achieve a University of Worcester accredited BSc (Hons) degree whilst continuing to work and live locally.

 - Students will engage in stimulating and specialised lectures, tutorials, workshops and research in child and adolescent mental health.